 - Women are more at risk than men due to hormonal fluctuations

-- Effective treatments for adult acne include over-the-counter medications, prescription medications, and natural home remedies.
+- Effective treatments include over the counter and prescription medication, and natural home remedies

 Adult acne in your 20s, 30s and 40s

 Adult acne has been shown to diminish with age as hormones fluctuate throughout adulthood and then level off.

 One study of females aged 10–70 were recruited from the general population.
 Researchers found 55% had some form of inflammatory or comedonal acne.
 While acne peaked in the teenage years 45% of women aged 21–30, 26% aged 31–40 and 12% aged 41–50 had clinical acne.